destinyparra/SignEase/README.md

 | Heat Shrink Tubing             | Pack         | $5–$10                   |
 | Hot Glue Gun                   | 1 (Optional) | $10–$15                  |

 ---

-### **6. AWS Integration**
-No physical components are required for AWS integration, as this is software-based.
-The ESP32’s Wi-Fi module handles all communication with AWS.

----